Bektashism in Albania: Present

 A provisional committee for the revival of the Bektashi Order was founded in Tirana on 27 January 1991.
-The new community, under Baba Reshat Bardhi, has since worked to revive the Order, and the Kryegjyshata of Tirana was reopened on the 22nd of March, 1991, during Novruz.
+The new community, under Baba Reshat Bardhi, has since worked to revive the Order, and the Kryegjyshata of Tirana was reopened on 22 March 1991, during Novruz.
 This reopening was attended by other religious figures in Albania, such as Mother Teresa, and a Sixth National Congress of the Bektashi occurred on 19–20 July 1993.
 A Seventh National Congress of the Bektashi occurred on the 23–24 September 2000, and an Eight on 21 September 2005.
-A Ninth congress was held on the 6th of July, 2009.
+A Ninth congress was held on 6 July 2009.
 Rebuilding was difficult for the Bektashi, who lacked a foreign patron to provide funding for their revival, with the exception of modest donations from the American-Albanian Bektashi community.
-However, the Bektashi Order managed to legally have much of their extensive previous property returned, and through methods such as leasing out their pasturelands, the Bektashi community lives in good part.
+However, the Bektashi Order managed to legally have much of their extensive previous property returned, and through methods such as leasing out their pasture lands, the Bektashi community lives in good part.

 Bektashism and Albanian nationalism

 During the 19th and 20th centuries, Albanian Bektashism incorporated Albanian nationalism as a central element of its doctrine.
-After the Auspicious Event and the persecution of the Bektashi Order throughout the Ottoman Empire, Bektashism emerged in Albania with nationalism and anti-Ottoman sentiment - the order's historical conflict with the Ottoman authorities contributed to their nationalist, anti-Turk stance, which went hand-in-hand with the liberation heterodoxy that predominated in Albanian Bektashi philosophy.
+After the Auspicious Event and the persecution of the Bektashi Order throughout the Ottoman Empire, Bektashism emerged amongst Albanians with nationalism and anti-Ottoman sentiment - the order's historical conflict with the Ottoman authorities contributed to their nationalist, anti-Turk stance, which went hand-in-hand with the liberation heterodoxy that predominated in Albanian Bektashi philosophy.
 It is this same heterodoxy and ability to assimilate external influences that enabled the order to fully integrate Albanian nationalist doctrine within its system, which made it extremely popular in Albania.

+Nationalist sentiment amongst Albanian Bektashis began to blossom within the second half of the 19th century in particular - Bektashi clergy, stemming from both peasantry and wealthier social classes, were very active in Albanian national movements.
+They would spread nationalist ideas and hold national and local meetings for like-minded patriotic groups and individuals within their teqes.
+The influence of the Bektashi in this regard also extended to the local Albanian Orthodox population.
+In particular, the Bektashi clergy were crucial to the teaching of the Albanian language and the distribution of Albanian books and made enormous progress in this aspect.
+Bektashi teqes became a network of underground Albanian-language schools that would distribute books, spellers and newspapers to the local Albanian population during a time where education in the Albanian language was discouraged/minimised or outright banned by the Ottoman authorities.
+Teqes outside of Albania, such as the teqe in Cairo, supported these efforts by sending Albanian dervishes to distribute Albanian books throughout Albanian-inhabited territories.